calyxir/calyx/docs/compiler.md

 The compiler is organized as a sequence of passes that are run when the compiler executes.
-To get a complete list of all passes, run the following from the repository
+To get a complete list of all passes, run the following:
-root:

 ```
-cargo run -- --list-passes
+calyx --list-passes
 ```

 This generates results of the form: